h3dema/detection-pipeline-finetunning/README.md

 ## Train on Custom Dataset

 Taking an exmaple of the [smoke dataset](https://www.kaggle.com/didiruh/smoke-pascal-voc) from Kaggle.
 Let's say that the dataset is in the `data/smoke_pascal_voc` directory in the following format.
-And the `smoke.yaml` is in the `data_configs` directory.
+And the `smoke.yaml` is in the `configs` directory.
 Assuming, we store the smoke data in the `data` directory

 ```bash
 ├── data